 Greetings!
 Welcome to the challenging, rewarding, and hopefully enjoyable AP (Modern) European History Program - the single greatest course offered at Auburn High School.
-My name is Shane Sanker, and I am looking forward to teaching you all in the next year.
 Our journey begins with the following summer assignments.
 The degree of thoughtfulness and effort exerted in the completion of these summer assignments tends to correspond to both the preparedness with which students will enter the course and the scores received for these assignments.
 The content material is to be learned and understood, not simply memorized and regurgitated.
 It is acceptable for students to form study groups to discuss the content.
 Understanding and a depth of knowledge often come from actively discussing material.
 However, plagiarism will not be tolerated and will result in a zero.
 Please keep in mind that late work is unacceptable without an appropriate excuse.

-Should you need any assistance over the summer you may contact me at sesanker@auburnschools.org.
-I will be traveling this summer, so my replies may be delayed.
+Should you need any assistance over the summer you may contact Shane Sanker at sesanker@auburnschools.org or Mathew Summerlin at mfsummerlin@auburnschools.org.
+We will be traveling this summer, so our replies may be delayed.
 Your patience is appreciated.